What Is a Contingent Beneficiary, and Why Would You Need One?

 Accounts with beneficiary designations are often referred to as "will substitutes."
 Your selection of a beneficiaries overrides any instructions you might leave in your will for the same assets.
-It's not required that you name either primary or contingent beneficiaries, but it will avoid having these assets end up in your probate estate if something goes wrong, potentially complicating it and costing your estate additional money to settle.
+It's not required that you name either primary or contingent beneficiaries.
+However, it will help you avoid having these assets end up in your probate estate if something goes wrong, potentially complicating it and costing your estate additional money to settle.

-The larger your probate estate, the more complicated and expensive it becomes to settle, costing your beneficiaries money.
+The larger your probate estate, the more complicated and expensive it becomes to settle, which costs your beneficiaries money.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.